BCHS OFFERS POPULAR PROGRAMS FOR HISTORY ENTHUSIASTS OF ALL AGES AND INTERESTS!

 Lunch and a Bite of History – A “Brown Bag Lunch” series held monthly at noon in the BCHS annex, featuring historians, authors and speakers discussing a wide range of topics.
 You bring the lunch and we’ll bring the history!

 One Room School House Experience – A late 1800s-style building, the One Room School House is located at the Brown County Fair Grounds in New Ulm, and is the site for the BCHS’s annual “One Room School House Experience” for students grades K-5.

 History Day Camp – At our History Day Camp, participants will experience the life of a pioneer child growing up in the 1800s.
 They will perform chores, play pioneer games, and make crafts.
 See more details below.

-Dakota War Week Commemoration – This history-packed week includes compelling “Lunch and a Bite” noontime presentations, evening films, historic tours throughout Brown County, and popular historic Downtown New Ulm and New Ulm City Cemetery tours.
-BCHS partners with the New Ulm Public Library, Sleepy Eye Historical Society and Springfield Historical Society to bring you this event.
-Check our calendar for dates.
+Dakota War Week Commemoration – This history-packed week includes compelling “Lunch and a Bite” noontime presentations, evening films and popular historic tours of Downtown New Ulm and New Ulm City Cemetery.

 A Living History Camp for Grades K – 5

 The Brown County Historical Society offers a living history camp for children that includes grades K – 5.
 Participants can experience all aspects of a school day in a one room school; much like children did during the 19th Century.
 The camp is held at the school house on the Brown County Fairgrounds.